What is this foot reflexology stuff all about anyway? Is it for real? Why would you do it? How does it help you with your walking and fitness?

 The basic idea is that there are reflex zones or areas on your feet and hands that correspond to all of the organs, glands and parts of your body.
 It is thought they are connected with energy pathways and nerves.
 Given that there are over 7,000 nerve endings in the soles of your feet, we figure this is a reasonable assumption!

-When these reflex areas are stimulated properly, it can help many health problems in a natural way.
 From a scientific angle this pressure may actually cause some endorphins to be released or work on the nervous system in a way that promotes a form of balance.
 Research is ongoing.

 Is It For Real?